SKKUAutoLab/ETSS-05-Congestion/README.md

 This is the official repository of

-**OpenCounting: An open Source Implementation of Crowd Counting Methods.**
+**OpenCounting: An Open Source Implementation of Crowd Counting Methods.**

 ## 1. Setup
 ### 1.1.
 Using environment.yml